Back To Resources

 The Carrier 24ACB7 Air Conditioner offers that perfect balance between budget limits you may have today and your desire for long-term energy savings.
 At up to 17 SEER rating, the two-stage compressor in this unit will help keep you cool at a reduced cost.

-RELATED: Carrier 24ACB7 Product Page
+RELATED: Carrier 24ACB7 Air Conditioner

 Pros and Cons of Variable-Speed AC